Triumph of the Will: Filming

 The film follows a design similar to The Victory of Faith, with the city of Nuremberg scenes, even to the shot of a cat, included in the city driving sequence in both films.
 Herbert Windt reused much of his musical score from Victory of Faith, in Triumph des Willens, which he also scored.

 Riefenstahl's staff had sixteen cameramen, who all had an assistant of their own, using thirty cameras and four complete sound-equipment trucks.
 120 assistants worked on the film.
 Riefenstahl shot an estimated 61 hours of footage to create the two hour film.

 Riefenstahl shot Triumph of the Will on a nominal budget of roughly 280,000 RM (approximately US$110,000 in 1934, $1.54 m in 2015).
 However Hans Saupert, chief of staff for Franz Xaver Schwarz, claimed that the actual cost of the film was 1 million RM.
 Riefenstahl claimed that the film was financed by her own efforts and a distribution agreement with Ufa, but she received a large amount of financial support from the Nazis directly and indirectly through construction projects for the rally.
 While being interrogated after World War II, she admitted to having a Reich Party Account, and she was reimbursed by the Nazis for all expenditures.

 Extensive preparations were facilitated by the cooperation of party members, the military, and high-ranking Nazis like Goebbels.
-In 1975, Susan Sontag claimed that "The Rally was planned not only as a spectacular mass meeting, but as a spectacular propaganda film."
+In 1975, Susan Sontag wrote that "The Rally was planned not only as a spectacular mass meeting, but as a spectacular propaganda film."
 Goebbels wanted film propaganda to be done using subtle methods, but Triumph of the Will was produced against his wishes.

 Albert Speer, Hitler's personal architect, designed the set in Nuremberg and did most of the coordination for the event.
+Many of the marches were faked with actors, and set up in advance by Speer to be ready before Leni Riefenstahl arrived on set for filming.
 Pits were dug in front of the speakers' platform so Riefenstahl could get the camera angles she wanted, and tracks were laid so that her cameramen could get traveling shots of the crowd.
 When the audio from rough cuts was not up to par, major party leaders and high-ranking public officials reenacted their speeches in a studio for her.